 The notion of live music performance has shifted with the increased use of technology.
 The composer and musicologist Simon Emmerson, asserts that the term live has moved beyond physical action towards a model for ‘living performance’ (2007, p.
 2).
 Interpretation of live electronic music performance combines aspects of physical presence of performers and systems, the apparent intentions and choices of the performer and what these mean in the context of ‘what you mean to me’, ‘where I am’ and ‘who I am with’.
-“Personal and social presence” Emmerson explains, is the key to how the listener accepts what they take from a performance and how the performers and the technology they are interacting with (2012, p.
+“Personal and social presence” Emmerson explains, is the key to how the listener accepts what they take from a performance and how the performers are interacting with technology (2012, p.
 153).
-The meaning of the performance therefore is not restricted to the relationship between musicians or between musician and modular instrument.
+The meaning of the performance therefore is not restricted to the relationship between musicians or between musician and a new modular instrument.

 What we hear when listening to any sound is informed, enhanced and altered by our other senses.
 Our senses work together to give us an amalgamated interpretation of our environment.
 Musicians performing with new modular instruments might be described as ringmasters.
-The performers join the audience in experiencing the sound produced by new modular instruments in an environmental acousmatic dislocated manner, even though the performer may know technically how the sound has been produced and the audience may not.
-In the case of the performer and the audience the mode of listening is different to that of watching a musician perform an acoustic instrument live on a stage.
+The performers join the audience in experiencing the sound produced by new modular instruments in a acousmatically dislocated environment, even though the performer may know technically how the sound has been produced and the audience may not.
+In the case of the performer and the audience, the mode of listening is different to that of watching a musician perform an acoustic instrument live on a stage.
 Pierre Schaeffer referred to this mode of listening as “reduced listening” where the listener focuses on the abstract properties of sound, such as amplitude, spectrum and morphology over time.
 All sounds have the potential to be interpreted according to their mimetic or abstract qualities.
 The acousmatic situation presented by performing with new modular instruments is that they are perceived sonically in the same manner by the performers as they are by the audience.

 New modular instruments are totally unfamiliar to the majority of people and are often considered devices that belong in a laboratory.
 When performing with new modular instruments, there is an assumption made by the audience that if someone is physically interacting with the system which, even if not understood, puts it into a context where it becomes an ‘instrument’.
 However, when performing with new modular instruments the number of physical gestures made by a performer that correspond in a transparent manner to an obvious change in the sound during the performance, may be few, or none.